 (See also Pneumococcal Infections Pneumococcal Infections Streptococcus pneumoniae (pneumococci) are gram-positive, alpha-hemolytic, aerobic, encapsulated diplococci.
-In the US, pneumococcal infection is a major cause of otitis media, pneumonia... read more , Rheumatic Fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more , and Tonsillopharyngitis Tonsillopharyngitis Tonsillopharyngitis is acute infection of the pharynx, palatine tonsils, or both.
+Pneumococcal infection is a major cause of otitis media, pneumonia, sepsis... read more , Rheumatic Fever Rheumatic Fever Rheumatic fever is a nonsuppurative, acute inflammatory complication of group A streptococcal pharyngeal infection, causing combinations of arthritis, carditis, subcutaneous nodules, erythema... read more , and Tonsillopharyngitis Tonsillopharyngitis Tonsillopharyngitis is acute infection of the pharynx, palatine tonsils, or both.
 Symptoms may include sore throat, odynophagia, cervical lymphadenopathy, and fever.
 Diagnosis is clinical, supplemented... read more .)

-Three different types of streptococci are initially differentiated by their appearance when they are grown on sheep blood agar:
+Three different types of streptococci are initially differentiated by their appearance when they are grown in culture on sheep blood agar:

 Beta-hemolytic streptococci produce zones of clear hemolysis around each colony.

 Alpha-hemolytic streptococci (commonly called viridans streptococci) are surrounded by green discoloration resulting from incomplete hemolysis.